ChrisDonHub/PowerBI-Sales-Analysis-Performance-Analysis-Project/README.md

 **Business Obiectives**

 The purpose of this proiect is to support commercial and strategic decision-making by answering key business questions such as:
 1.)
-Are we meeting our sales targets? • How does current performance compare to last vear? ◦ Which regions, stores, and channels are driving or dragging performance? ◦ Are sales changes driven by volume, price, or customer behaviour?
+Are we meeting our sales targets?
+2.)
+How does current performance compare to last vear?
+3.)
+Which regions, stores, and channels are driving or dragging performance?
+4.)
+Are sales changes driven by volume, price, or customer behaviour?

-Target Audience
+**Target Audience**

 2.)
 Executives & Senior Leadership
 3.)
 Regional & Store Managers
 4.)
 Commercial & Finance Teams